venovako/VecNrmP/testing.md

 Some examples of building libpvn and VecNrmP on various systems are available as the ``build_*.sh`` scripts in the ``var`` subdirectory here.
 They should be tailored to each particular system.

+## Hardware

+Intel Xeon Phi 7210 processors, with 64 cores and 96 GiB of RAM each, had Hyper Threading disabled and the MCDRAM used as the last-level cache.

+An Intel Cascadelake processor had 16 GiB RAM available.